Overlay

 Rejected applications for credit have a negative effect on your credit score.
 Each time you're rejected by a lender, it can be harder for future applications to be accepted.

-If you decide that a NatWest credit card best suits your needs, you can check your eligibility before you choose to apply.
+If you decide that a Royal Bank of Scotland credit card best suits your needs, you can check your eligibility before you choose to apply.
 This happens at the start of your application and lets you know your indicative credit limit and whether you'll be accepted, before a full credit check is completed.

 5. Complete the application